 A misdiagnosis of breast cancer, especially at an early age, can cause significant issues that require the woman to undergo surgery.
 Undiagnosed heart attacks are common occurrences caused by a failure to perform necessary tests.
 Often, the doctor will inform the patient that they are experiencing heartburn when in fact a simple diagnostic test would reveal a heart attack is occurring.

 Medical malpractice cases work somewhat different than a traditional personal injury claim for compensation.
 Typically, the patient was harmed or injured due to a medical mistake, misdiagnosis or a failure to treat.
 Usually, there are numerous defendants in a medical malpractice case who might all have failed to provide necessary care or services, where their negligence directly resulted in harm to the victim.

 An attorney working on behalf of the injured party will file all the necessary paperwork to begin the process and successfully resolve the case for compensation.
 In Bureau County, the attorney will file at:

 Bureau County Circuit Court

 Princeton, Illinois Medical Malpractice Lawyers

-If you suspect that your loved one is the victim of medical malpractice caused by an error, negligence or mistake while residing at Saint Margaret’s Health, Rosenfeld injury lawyers can help.
+If you suspect that your loved one is the victim of medical malpractice caused by an error, negligence or mistake while residing at Saint Margaret’s Health, Rosenfeld Injury Lawyers LLC can help.
 Let our knowledgeable Princeton malpractice attorneys file and successfully resolve your case for compensation.

 Our law firm provides extensive case evaluations free of charge.
 The no obligation appointment can provide you legal options on how to proceed with your financial recompense claim.
 Contact us today at (888) 424-5757.
 No upfront payment is required because we accept all medical malpractice claims through contingency fee agreements.